 As a tutor, you will enjoy opportunity to work directly with helpful staff and instructors, as well as to support other students while building lasting connections with them.
 Plus, you receive paid training and earn a competitive wage while doing it!

 Build your Resume

-Tutoring is very valuable experience you can put on your resume.
-Whether you want to become a teacher or not, tutoring is seen by future employers and schools as a great professional and leadership experience!
+As a highly responsible position and growth opportunity, tutoring is valuable experience to include on your resume.
+Whether you seek a career in education, healthcare, or another field, tutoring is viewed by employers and academic personnel as worthwhile professional and leadership experience!

 Year around.
 Flexible hours depending on needs and your availability.

 Tutors work with other students individually or in small groups, not only to help them better understand course content, but also to suggest study strategies and to model effective approaches for learning challenging material.
-Other duties include, but are not limited to: creating a tutoring schedule, managing their schedule and tutoring appointments, writing and submitting client report forms, communicating with students, instructors, and SSC staff, and staying current on knowledge and skills needed for all courses they tutor.
+Other duties include, but are not limited to: creating, monitoring, and managing a tutoring schedule, attending all appointments in a timely manner, writing and submitting client report forms, communicating with students, instructors, and SSC staff, and staying current on knowledge and skills needed for all courses they tutor.